 The first step when dealing with stress is to recognize it and realize that it can be managed without nicotine.
 Next, you must develop alternative coping mechanisms so that the next time you are stressed you are not tempted to reach for dip or a cigarette.
 Here are a few tips to get you started:

 Now that you are knowledgeable about alternative coping methods it’s time to remove the crutch that nicotine provides.
 It may not be ideal to try to quit smoking in the middle of a very stressful time, such as a divorce or job loss, but tobacco users should not wait until a relatively “stress-free” time to quit.
 As those in the military know, such a time may never come!

-Coming in January 2017, Operation Tobacco Free Marine, the Marine Corps’ new tobacco cessation program, will be available to help you quit tobacco for good.
-For more information on the program, contact your local Health Promotion office.
+Operation Tobacco Free Marine, the Marine Corps’ tobacco cessation program, is available to help you quit tobacco for good.
+For more information on the program, contact your local MCCS Health Promotion office.

 Could you quit tobacco for 24 hours?
 That’s all it takes to start feeling the benefits of being tobacco free.

 Often you hear about the dangers associated with alcohol misuse and tobacco use, but what we don't often talk about is how the use of these two substances together might affect you.